HannahMcGill/Command-Line-for-Librarians/README.md

 🚀 How to Get Started

-1️⃣ Download the project files from this repository
+1️⃣ Download a project file from this repository
    (Look for the macOS or Windows version you need.)

 2️⃣ Move the downloaded **zipped folder** to your Desktop.